Skip links

 June 8, 2024

-in Tags
+in

 New Mexico, USA: Galactic 07, Virgin Galactic’s seventh commercial suborbital spaceflight, launches from Spaceport America in New Mexico.
-VSS Unity, the second SpaceShipTwo, carried four passengers (Tuva Cihangir Atasever, Anand “Andy” Harish Sadhwani, Irving Izchak Pergament, Giorgio Manenti).
+VSS Unity, the second SpaceShipTwo, carried four passengers (Tuvan Cihangir Atasever, Anand “Andy” Harish Sadhwani, Irving Izchak Pergament, Giorgio Manenti).

 June 7, 2024